TechnologyEnhancedLearning/eXactTemplateCLI/README.md

 # Introduction
-This Python script can be used as a CLI to build the eXact elfh templates for both Packager type 4 templates and the online editor type 6 template.
+This Python script can be used as a CLI to build the eXact elfh templates for both Packager type 4 templates and the online editor type 6 templates.

 # Getting Started